-Micro-Mobility Devices are pedal bikes, electric power-assisted bicycles (e-bikes), motorized scooters (e-scooters), and motorized skateboards, that provide another option to get around quickly and easily.
+Micro mobility devices are pedal bikes, electric power-assisted bicycles (e-bikes), motorized scooters (e-scooters), and motorized skateboards that allow people to get around quickly and easily.

-Some micro-mobility devices are owned by companies for customers to rent on-demand using a smartphone.
-Rental devices are dockless, which means they don’t have designated start and end locations or stations.
+Some micro mobility devices are owned by companies for customers to rent on-demand and these are known as Shared Micro mobility Devices (SMDs).
+These rental devices are “dockless”, which means they don’t have designated start and end hubs or stations.

 Arlington County encourages safe and considerate travel on scooters and bikes.
 Read on to learn how to share the road safely.